Feb

 Why?
 Because you’re supposed to eat an amount of beans that equals your current age!

-Even more when the younger co-workers around you can stop counting 10 beans earlier than you!
+It’s even more frustrating when the younger co-workers around you can stop counting 10 beans earlier than you!

 By the way, there are also various festivals at (bigger) temples and shrines on February 3rd.